uthcode/learntosolveit/source/beingagooddeveloper.rst

 First of all, I would like to thank Dr.K.
 Ramar in providing me this opportunity to write for the college alumni magazine.
 I graduated in the year 2002 in Computer Science and Engineering.
-This alumni magazine, I suppose would be glanced through by other friends of mine and also by my juniors.
+This alumni magazine, I suppose would
+     be glanced through by my friends.
 I hope everyone finds something useful and informative.

 At the outset, I would like to inform you that I am not a good developer yet, but I am constantly striving to become one.